×

 FMEA Criteria for Analysis

 Now that you know what FMEA is, let's take a look at three criteria used to analyze potential failure modes.
-FMEA uses three criteria to search for potential problems: severity, occurrence and detection.
+FMEA uses three criteria to search for potential problems:

-- Severity: The severity ranking helps you determine and rank what is most important to your operation.
-Things like safety standards, environment, legal, production consistency, waste and even damaged reputation can be considered.
+1. Severity: The severity ranking helps you determine and rank what is most important to your operation.
+Things like safety standards, environment, legal, production consistency, waste, and even damaged reputation can be considered.
 When evaluating severity, your team ranks a failure's severity on a scale from 1 to 10, with 1 being "low impact" and 10 being "high impact."
 Impact encompasses risk to the customer and/or the manufacturing process.

 These criteria (and their ranking numbers) make up the equation to calculate a risk priority number (RPN) for each failure mode.
 The RPN calculation looks like this:

 Let's take a look at a simple example to see how to calculate RPN.
 We've performed FMEA for a new espresso machine for our coffee shop.
-The management and staff determined if the espresso machine failed, it would greatly impact business by not producing coffee, which would lead to lost sales, angry customers and eventually loss of business from those angry customers.
+The management and staff determined if the espresso machine failed, it would greatly impact business by not producing coffee, which would lead to lost sales, angry customers, and eventually loss of business from those angry customers.

-They assign the espresso machine a severity rating of 10.
-The team decides the frequency in which a failure could occur on the espresso machine is fairly low, so they ranked the occurrence factor as a 4.
 Finally, the team determines by properly cleaning and maintaining the espresso machine each day and listening for abnormal noises or monitoring for quality production, they can detect a potential failure fairly easily.
 They rank the detection part of the equation as a 2.
-This gives an RPN of 80 (10 (s) x 4 (o) x 2 (d) = 80).

 In most cases, severity can't be reduced, so concentrate on decreasing occurrence and increasing detection.
 It may be tempting to focus only on high RPN scores, but be sure you address anything with a high severity score, regardless of the total RPN.
 For example, you could have an equation like this: